michaelthielemans/Second-Brain/Windows Server AD DS/Active directory.md

 - The PDC emulator performs all of the functionality that a Windows NT 4.0 Server-based PDC or earlier PDC performs for Windows NT 4.0-based or earlier clients.

 ## Infrastructure Master

+**Updating references from objects in the local domain to objects in other domains**.
+There can be only one Infrastructure Master DC in each domain.